-Contemporary theoretical treatments of event structure tend to take as their starting point Vendler's (1957) seminal four-way classification.
-We briefly discuss this classification and elaborations thereon before turning to other event structure classifications developed for annotating corpora.
-We then contrast these with the fully decompositional approach we take in this paper.
+Modern theoretical treatments of event structure tend to take as their starting point Vendler's (1957) seminal four-way classification.
+We briefly discuss this classification and elaborations thereon before turning to event structure ontologies developed for annotating corpora.
+We then contrast these ontologies with the fully decompositional approach we take in this paper.